Preparing for the MMED Project

 Also: ensure this section documents where to find any code you used, and any data you used.
 This is important for the final project, and you should get in the habit of documenting this information.

-Results – The results section should describe in words what you found and refer to figures that summarize the results.
+Results – The results section should describe in words what you found and refer to figures or tables that summarize the results.
 When writing up your project, you may want to start by outlining your figures, then writing your results, then tailoring your methods section to include the relevant details of what you did.
+For the pilot project, your results are going to mostly be curation of insight from other work.

 Figures – Figures are an essential way to communicate complex information, and you should carefully consider what figures to include in order to clarify both your methods and results.
 (Too many figures can be as confusing for the reader as too few.)
 When presenting graphs, be sure to label all your axes.
 You may decide to include diagrams and tables in addition to graphs.
 All tables and figures should have a short, descriptive title, and a legend describing their contents.